-Another variant to the singular, flat base floor lamp is a tripod base.
+Another variant of the singular, flat-base floor lamp is a tripod base.
 The tripod design is a modern floor lamp aesthetic element that still has hints of the mid-century modern style.

 Not only does the tripod base allow for more stability, but it can open up the possibilities for unique designs.
 Using various materials and lengths of legs, the floor lamps are able to accomplish different looks.
 There are also strategies to hide away the power cord along the legs to achieve a mid-century modern aesthetic.